A Modular Architecture Design for Autonomous Driving Racing in Controlled Environments: Implementation

 \subsection{Global Map Alignment}

-For not closed circuit operations, it's necessary to position the ego against the defined track.
-In this kind of mission, it is insufficient to follow the track definition as it is discovered, specially if the track presents some kind of unsual layout definition (ex. a skidpad track).
-In this kind of layout, the pathplanning algorithm isn't able to properly calculate a path following the mission rules.
-To fix these issues, we introduced an alternative pipeline that replaces mapping and pathplanning: Global Map Alignment.
-In this scenario, the position of the cones is known beforehand, so it's possible to store the position and path of the whole track and load it during the event.
+For not closed circuit operations, it is necessary to position the ego vehicle against the defined track.
+In this kind of mission, it is insufficient to follow the track definition as it is discovered, specially if the track presents some kind of unusual layout definition.
+In this kind of layout, the pathplanning algorithm is not able to properly calculate a path following the mission rules.
+To fix these issues, we introduced an alternative pipeline that replaces mapping and pathplanning called Global Map Alignment.
+In this scenario, the position of the cones is known beforehand, so it is possible to store the position and path of the whole track and load it during the event.
 The Global Map Alignment node can accurately position the entire track by only seeing the first cones.
-It achieves this by storing a CSV file containing the position of all cones in the track, and mapping the coordinate frame given by positioning to ground truth using a transformation function, defined as a 2x2 matrix (so we cover rotation and scaling).
+It achieves this by storing a CSV file containing the position of all cones in the track, and mapping the coordinate frame given by positioning to ground truth using a 2x2 transformation matrix in order to cover rotation and scaling.

-When we first detect the orange cones in the beginning of the track, we calculate the transformation function like so:
+When we first detect the orange cones in the beginning of the track, we calculate the transformation matrix:

 Where $x_{c}$, $y_{c}$ are the coordinates of the cones from the vision module; and $x_{t}$, $y_{t}$ are the coordinates of the cones in the CSV track.